m-yasir/C-Student-Management/README.md

 # Student Management Program (C Lang)
-A Student Management Program written in C, first ever project in 1st semester.
+A Student Management Program written in C, it is my first ever project while i was in 1st semester.